 4. Spend an evening at Galle Face Green

-It is a great place for a seafront-stroll and a sunset watching, especially on the weekend evenings.
+It is a great place for a seafront-stroll and sunset watching, especially on the weekend evenings.
 Galle Face Green is a large open park and promenade, created by the British in 1859.
 It covers 13 acres between Galle Road and the Indian Ocean and it gets packed with local families, street food vendors and groups of kids flying kites.
-This was one of our favorite things to do in Colombo.
+This spot is indeed the right place to spend and enjoy a chilled afternoon.

 5. Pass by The Streets Of Pettah

-Pettah neighborhood is one of the oldest shopping districts of Colombo and walking around in this area is an adventure.
-We decided to visit it from tuk-tuk and it was a great choice.
+Pettah neighborhood is one of the oldest shopping districts of Colombo and walking around in this area is a total adventure.
 The streets are full of sound, smells, and people.
-We were passing hundreds of shops, stalls, markets and religious buildings like Jami Ul-Alfar Mosque (Red Mosque) and churches in between.
-This is the best places to visit in Colombo if you want to do some shopping.
+With this in mind, we decided to visit it by tuk-tuk and, it was a great choice because the driver made us feel like a local.
+We were passing hundreds of shops, stalls, markets and religious buildings like Jami Ul-Alfar Mosque (Red Mosque).
+If you want to do some shopping meanwhile visiting Colombo, this is the place to go.

 One of our biggest joys of traveling is visiting the local markets.
-We believe that they hold the secrets of the culture.
-We are not sure where exactly was located this one, but it was something beautiful.
-The halls full of colors and friendly, smiling vendors.
+Given that we believe they hold a lot of secrets of many cultures.
+We are not sure where exactly was located this one, but the diverse smells, the halls full of colors and friendly, smiling vendors gave us a beautiful and unforgettable experience.

-Colombo is the gateway city to discovering the rich culture, wildlife, mountains and beaches that make Sri Lanka so unique.
-Shangri-La Hotel, Colombo was the perfect start for our first time in this beautiful country.
-Thank you for having us!
+Colombo is the gateway city to discovering the rich culture, wildlife, mountains and beaches that make Sri Lanka so unique and Shangri-La Hotel, Colombo was the perfect start for our first time in this beautiful country.
+Thank you for having us.

-In case you are visiting Colombo, why not fly to Maldives and explore this paradise on earth.
+If you are already visiting Colombo and exploring this part of the world, so why not fly to the Maldives and travel to this paradise on earth?
 It’s only one hour away from Sri Lanka. 😉